Shipping options

 The extra fee is usually a disbursement fee.
 The transporter may prepay duties, taxes and other government charges on behalf of the receiver.
 The extra fee is to compensate the transporter for this service.

 For EMS and Registered Airmail the extra fee is charged per parcel.
 One parcel can usually contain about 120 regular clothing products.
-For UPS this fee is charged per shipment, which may contain one or more parcels.
+For UPS and Fedex this fee is charged per shipment, which may contain one or more parcels.

 The exact fee depends on the destination country.
 Visit the website of the transporter, or contact their customer service, in your country to find out the exact fees.
 So for an EMS shipment to Belgium you should contact BPost and inquire about ‘customer clearance fee for EMS’.
 And for an UPS shipment to Denmark you visit the Danish UPS website and search for ‘disbursement’ or ‘disbursement fee’ and ‘additional tariff line’ fee.